Have you ever asked yourself, how much protein should I eat in a day? If yes, you’re not alone.

 Benefits of Eating a High Protein Diet

 Eating more protein will not hurt you.
 Protein is an important macronutrient and should be a key part of your diet.
-Eating more protein daily will do more good for your body and should be prioritised regardless of your goals.
+Eating more protein daily will do more good for your body and should be prioritized regardless of your goals.

 Protein is important for many reasons, here are a few: